boredsquirrel/Linux/Scripts/README.md

 ### git-clone-all
 Enter a user or group, clone all repositories

+### mic-set
+Problem: Your microphone is overamplified.

+This script can be run in `~/.config/autostart/` and set your mic volume to 40% and mute it.

+It workes on pulseaudio systems.
+Not sure about pipewire.

 ### website-language-checker
 Useful for creating Lists of Websites with domains for specific languages.